 History Update 2008-2018

-In January, 2008 the library’s professional website was created and maintained by graphic artist, Jodi Swanson, to bring knowledge of the library and its services to the digital community as well as a link to the CCLS catalog.
+In January, 2008 the library’s professional website was created and maintained by graphic designer, Jodi Swanson, to bring knowledge of the library and its services to the digital community as well as a link to the CCLS catalog.
 Her meticulous artistic and expert care to represent the library in the best light possible was evident throughout the site.
 As requested, a website refresh was accomplished and finished in 2019.

 In 2007, the barcoding of all 30,000 library items had begun in preparation for joining the Chautauqua Cattaraugus Library System’s automated catalog.
 On 1 April 2011, Lakewood Memorial Library joined the automated system connecting our library’s collection with all other libraries in the Chautauqua Cattaraugus Library System.
 This made our collection easily accessible to all residents of Chautauqua and Cattaraugus Counties for use by any member of a system library with deliveries among libraries now twice per week.
 At that time, grant funding provided new staff computers and upgraded computers for the public.
 In October 2018, the Chautauqua Cattaraugus Library System and all member libraries migrated to a different automated circulation system called KOHA.
 Our membership list started with 0 when we “went live” in 2011.
 In 2018, we counted 2353 members and are recruiting an average of 30 new members per month.